Catalina Island with Kids

 The forty-five minute tour on the Nautilus is amazing.
 It takes place aboard a semi-submerged vessel, meaning you get to see marine life up close plus a protected kelp forest.
 The torpedo buttons aboard the ship are a fish feeding system allowing you to feed these aquatic creatures.
 There is also an evening tour after dark.
 You can visit marine life up close on the Glass Bottom Boat tour with the Sea View and use food drop tubes that let you feed the fish.
 The night tours are thrilling to children of all ages, as the nocturnal creatures appear under 18,000 watts of light!

 Camping is also a fun pastime on Catalina Island with kids.
 Avalon offers some excellent campgrounds that will take kids on a real life adventure.
 Check out Emerald Bay, Gallaghers Cove, White’s Landing and Buttonshell Beach for the best locations.
 You can take a safari bus or a boat to other campsites around the Island.

 The Inside Adventure Tour will take you to the outback where you will take in amazing canyons, beautiful coastlines and native wildlife.
 You might see bison, wild boars, turkeys, island foxes, deer and perhaps a bald eagle along the way.
 You will definitely see many picturesque images, as you travel upward to the Airport-in-the-Sky.
-Arriving there, you can visit the Nature Center and cast your eyes upon one of Catalina’s original Indian sites.
+Also, arriving there, you can visit the Nature Center and cast your eyes upon one of Catalina’s original Indian sites.